determined-ai/determined/examples/tutorials/native-tf-keras/README.txt

     This API is currently experimental and subject to change.

-The Native API allows developers to seamlessly move between from training in local Python scripts to training at cluster-scale on a Determined cluster.
+The Native API allows developers to seamlessly move between training in a local development environment and training at cluster-scale on a Determined cluster.
 It also provides an interface to train ``tf.keras`` and ``tf.estimator`` models using idiomatic framework patterns, reducing (or eliminating) the effort to port model code for use with Determined.